I am a third-year PhD student of CMU SCS Computer Science Department

 .
 I also visited UCLA in the summer of 2019 and worked with Cho-Jui Hsieh

 .
-Starting from May 2022, I have been working at Amazon Lab 126 as an applied scientist intern.
+In the summer of 2022, I worked at Amazon Alexa AI at Sunnyvale as an applied scientist intern.
 From Sept 2019 to Jun 2020 I worked as a full-time research intern in Microsoft Research Asia (MSRA